ibowditch/userdocs/server.md

 #### Signing Off on an Event (Officers)

-According to the original Attendance Book, Officers are required to check the attendance records for any activity they run, and once corrected and checked, sign it off and cross out the page so it can't be changed again.
+According to the original Attendance Book, Officers are required to check the attendance records for any activity they run, and once corrected and checked, sign it off, and cross out the page so that it can't be changed again.

 In the sign-in system, this can be done by opening the calendar and finding the event you (the OIC) have run, and clicking on it.